BSNL: BSNL horizontal divisions

 Horizontally, BSNL is divided into several administrative units, variously known as telecom circles, metro districts, project circles and specialized units.
 It has 24 telecom circles, two metro districts, six project circles, four maintenance regions, five telecom factories, three training institutions and four specialized telecom units.
 Each circle is headed by a Chief General Manager (CGM) who is an officer of Indian Telecom Service (ITS).

 The organizational structure of BSNL is as follows: Chief General Manager being the head of the Circle who is the officer of HAG+ level, assisted by three or four Principal General Manager (PGM) who are the officer of grade HAG.
 The districts over a circle is being headed by the designations as General Manager officer of grade of SAG who looks over around two to four districts, while where the connections are less and the smaller district is being headed by Telecom District Manager (TDM) Officer of the grade of JAG and Telecom Divisional Engineer (TDE) officer of STS grade, all the officers above the post of TDE (including TDE) are of Group A, and they are the officers of grade of Indian Telecom Service (ITS) directly or promotive.
 Then the Group B consists of Additional Divisional Engineer, Sub Divisional Engineer and Junior Telecom officer and then the organization has Group C and D employees.

 Merger and acquisitions

-On 24-October-2019, the Government of India announced a revival package for BSNL and MTNL which includes monetizing assets, raising funds, TD-LTE spectrum, and a voluntary retirement scheme for employees.
+On 24-October-2019, the Union of India announced a revival package for BSNL and MTNL which includes monetizing assets, raising funds, TD-LTE spectrum, and a voluntary retirement scheme for employees.
 Apart from the package, the Ministry of Communications has decided to merge MTNL with BSNL.
 Pending this, MTNL will be a wholly owned subsidiary of BSNL.